RPallas92/RPallas92.github.io/_posts/2022-11-30-gas-stations-finder-in-go.markdown

 I enjoyed coding it since it only took a few hours, and it proved to be a useful app for myself.
 Also, I learned a little bit of Go!

-You can find the code on GitHub: https://github.com/RPallas92/GasPrices.
+You can find the code [on GitHub: GasPrices](https://github.com/RPallas92/GasPrices).

 Thanks for reading!
 Ricardo.